ruthmoog/makers_secret_diary/README.md

 I've used RSpec & TDD to create the files.

-I plan to explore cohesion and encapsulation to seperate the code into two classes instead of one.
+I considered cohesion and encapsulation and seperated the code into two classes.

+So that the tests would be uncoupled, I used doubles and spies to test the diary behavior without relying on the `Lock` class.

 ## Run the tests